CaioIcy/CPP_Project_Template/README.md

 # Webpage

-It is available here: [Project Webpage]
+The GitHub webpage is available here: [Project Webpage]

 All the documentation and reports are automatically published to it with **Travis-CI**, using the **utils/publish_to_ghpages.sh** script.
-The idea is that every project derived from this template can also has this format of auto-publishing stuff.
+The idea is that every project derived from this template can also have this format of auto-publishing stuff.

 # Notes